-Does anyone hate pizza?
+Does anyone hate Italian pizza?
 Please, I don’t believe that such a person exists 🙂 Thin, crisp crust, basil aroma and stretching cheese (more cheese, more cheese!)… We all know this very well.
 But how to achieve this delicious effect?
 I am gonna tell you 7 secrets that will help you to prepare the best Italian pizza!
 Say no to deep-frozen junk pizza from supermarket!

 JUST A LITTLE BIT OF HISTORY OF ITALIAN PIZZA